tomvothecoder/purge-repo-files/README.md

 ## What to expect

 - This is a disruptive action that requires close coordination with collaborators, especially with many forks and clones
-- Large unnecessary OUTPUT files (e.g. `.nc`,`.png`, `pdf`, `.tar`) are purged from the repository, effectively reducing the repo's `size-pack`
+- Large unnecessary OUTPUT files (e.g. `.nc`,`.png`, `pdf`, `.tar`) are purged from the repository, effectively reducing the repo's size
+  - By default the BFG doesn't modify the contents of your latest commit on your master (or 'HEAD') branch, even though it will clean all the commits before it
+  - This means matches are protected in the latest commit (e.g. docs that need `.png` files)
 - BFG rewrites Git commits, and therefore the project's Git history
-  - From the first commit you rewrite, every subsequent commit will then differ and have a different hash regardless if it was rewritten or not, since the parent hash will differ from that point forward
+  - From first rewritten commit (parent), every child commit will then differ and have a different hash regardless if it was rewritten or not
+  - This is a result of the parent hash will differ from that point forward
 - Git will complain about a divergence between upstream and forked repos since Git tracks commits via commit-hashes
-  - If any factor in a commit changes, the commit-hash will change when that commit is rewritten during a cleanup
-  - Factors: _author, committer, date/time, commit messages, file contents, parent commit_ - Git compares the common/new commits between upstream and fork and sees the history was written, resulting in a divergence
-- **The solution to the divergence is found under the "Collaborator Actions" section**
+  - **The solution is found under the "Collaborator Actions" section**

 ## Step-by-step